-45. Bad debt is amounts owed that cannot be collected and all reasonable efforts to collect it have been done.
+46. Bad debt is amount owed that cannot be collected and all reasonable efforts to collect it have been done.
 A person is entitled for a bad debt relief subject to the following conditions:

-(a) GST is already paid;

-- (b) the person has not received any payment or part payment 6 months from date of supply or debtor has become insolvent (bankrupt, wound up or receivership) before the six months has elapsed; and - (c) sufficient efforts have been made to recover the debt.
+- (a) GST is already paid; - (b) the person has not received any payment or part payment 6 months from date of supply or debtor has become insolvent (bankrupt, wound up or receivership) before the six months has elapsed; - (c) sufficient efforts have been made to recover the debt; - (d) the supply is made by a GST registered person to another GST registered person; - (e) if the supply is a supply of goods, the ownership of goods has been transferred to the debtor; and - (f) prepares, keeps and updates full records of list of debtors involved in the claim under section 58 Goods And Services Tax Act 2014 including records as prescribed in regulation 74, Goods And Services Tax Regulations 2014.